 Since the output of the divide-by-two section is not internally connected to the succeeding stages, IC 7490 can be operated in various counting modes.

-Assemble the circuit on a general-purpose PCB and enclose it in a cabinet as shown in Fig. 2.
+Assemble the circuit on a general-purpose PCB and enclose it in a cabinet.